ampproject/amphtml/extensions/amp-story/ad-serving-integration.md

 ```

 And an ad request will be made to this URL `https://adserver.com/getad?slot=abcd1234`.

+Each story can only have one `amp-story-auto-ads` element.

 ### CTA ad
 To provide a consistent user experience, story will be responsible to render